DEC4F/Proxy/README.md

 # Overview

-This is a web proxy that accepts HTTP requests from browsers, generates the corresponding HTTP requests for the same objects to the origin servers and forwards the responses to the browsers.
+This is a __web proxy__ that accepts HTTP requests from browsers, generates the corresponding HTTP requests for the same objects to the origin servers and forwards the responses to the browsers.

+__DNS caching__ is also implemented in this proxy.
+Each DNS resolution is stored for future use and has a default TTL of 30 seconds

 # Installation
 1. `Configure`